-The purpose of the IDMP logical model is to shift IDMP's current data architecture to one that is implementation agnostic so that implementers can easily "plug" IDMP into any system for automatic connectivity.
+The purpose of the IDMP logical model is to shift IDMP's current data architecture to one that is implementation agnostic so that implementers can easily "plug" IDMP into system anv automatic connectivity.
 With an IDMP logical model and, for example, an ePrescription logical model. conformant implementations can be achieved more easily and efficiently.